SAP-samples/fiori-elements-opensap/week1/unit6.md

     @EndUserText.label: 'Last Changed At'
     LocalLastChangedAt,
     ```
     The semantic key for the view will be `TravelID`.
-The content of the field will be highlighted (bold), and  the draft indicator will be shown in case a draft exists for the respective item.
+The content of the field will be highlighted (bold) with the ID underneath, and  the draft indicator will be shown in case a draft exists for the respective item.
+    > Note: In the screenshot below the ID underneath the bold description in TravelID is missing.
+This is due to a temporary issue we had in the Preview during the time of recording.

 3. Add the corresponding annotation `@ObjectModel.semanticKey` before the definition of the view.